 - Possess foundational knowledge and ability to complete complex mathematical calculations without the use of electronic assistance. - Skill to read and retain large amounts of information and draw from this information to critically analyze and problem solve. - Ability to distinguish standard patient responses from non-standard responses and plan interventions accordingly using critical thinking.
-Also possess judgment to know when to call for assistance from other members of healthcare team.

-DNAP-C & ASPMF Students: Possess foundational Nurse Anesthesia knowledge and apply new concepts, theories, and evidence-based practice guidelines to explore alternative methods to provide patient care.
+Also possess judgment to know when to call for assistance from other members of healthcare team. - Maintain sustained focus and vigilance and respond to multisensory stimulation within a busy operating room environment for extended periods of time to protect patient safety. - Post-graduate Students: Possess foundational Nurse Anesthesia knowledge and apply new concepts, theories, and evidence-based practice guidelines to explore alternative methods to provide patient care.